Illinois MRI Exhibit

 The center houses ultra-high field, molecular, and ultrasound imaging systems, as well as two state-of-the-art 3 Tesla MAGNETOM Prisma human whole-body MRI scanners.
 These systems include standard and custom head coils, knee coils, body arrays, and even rat and piglet coils.
 For functional MRI studies, BIC has a full setup to enable investigators to perform high-quality studies.

-More recent additions include a Bruker 9.4 Tesla preclinical animal MRI scanner and a shared Siemens MAGNETOM 7 Tesla MRI housed at Carle Foundation Hospital.
+Recent additions include a Bruker 9.4 Tesla preclinical animal MRI scanner and a shared Siemens MAGNETOM Terra 7 Tesla MRI housed at Carle Foundation Hospital.

 9.4 Tesla animal MRI

-Eighteen University of Illinois colleges, departments, and schools, along with a generous gift from the Roy J. Carver Charitable Trust, have funded
+Eighteen University of Illinois colleges, departments, and schools, along with a generous gift from the Roy J. Carver Charitable Trust, funded the purchase

 The new system delivers higher resolution imaging capabilities, enabling researchers to analyze more intricate structures and processes in the brain, and advance their ability to recommend dietary and drug interventions to improve cognition, memory, behavior, and overall brain health.